-- 3. All monies deducted monthly for participation in the group legal services plan will be forwarded to the Treasurer of CWA in one aggregate amount by a warrant separate and apart from the warrant provided to CWA for dues deducted under Section 3.1 of the Agreement.
-All funds transmitted to CWA pursuant to the payroll deduction authorization for the CWA-sponsored group legal services plan shall be the sole responsibility of CWA to administer and disperse. - 4.
-The actual amount to be deducted each month for the CWA-sponsored group legal services plan shall be certified to the City Auditor by the Treasurer of the Union, and shall be based on a uniform amount for each employee in order to ease the City's burden of administering this agreement.
+- 3. The actual amount to be deducted each month for the CWA-sponsored group legal services plan shall be certified to the City Auditor by the Treasurer of the Union, and shall be based on a uniform amount for each employee in order to ease the City's burden of administering this agreement.
 This amount will not be changed more than once each fiscal year during the life of this agreement.
-The Union will give the City a forty-five (45) day notice of any such change in the monthly amount to be deducted. - 5.
-Deductions shall be made during one (1) pay period each month; if any participation bargaining unit member's pay for the period is insufficient to cover the deduction for the plan after withholding all other legal and required deductions (including CWA dues, if any), no deduction will be made for such employee for that month.
-Information concerning amounts properly not deducted under this paragraph shall be forwarded to the Treasurer of the Union, and this action will discharge the City's only responsibility with regard to such cases; there will be no retroactive deduction of such amounts from future earnings.
-Deductions shall cease at such time as a strike or work stoppage occurs in violation of Article 9 (No Strike-No Lockout). - 6.
-Total deductions collected for each calendar month shall be remitted by the City to the Treasurer of CWA together with a list of employees for whom deductions have been made not later than the tenth (10th) of the following month.
-CWA agrees to refund to the employee any amounts paid to the Union in error on account of this dues deduction provision. - 7.
-It shall be CWA's sole and exclusive responsibility to administer the group legal services plan, including solicitation and distribution off information related to enrollment or participation in the plan.
-The City's role will be solely clerical in nature, that is, to process the amount of the payroll deduction for the CWA-sponsored group legal services plan and to transmit the monies deducted from the payroll to CWA. - 8.
-Only full-time bargaining unit members who have properly executed the required payroll deduction authorization card for the group legal services plan (a copy of which is attached hereto as Appendix F) shall be eligible to participate in the payroll deduction plan for the CWA-sponsored group legal services plan.
+The Union will give the City a forty-five (45) day notice of any such change in the monthly amount to be deducted. - 4.
+Deductions shall be made during one (1) pay period each month; if any participating bargaining unit member's pay for the period is insufficient to cover the deduction for the plan after withholding all other legal and required deductions (including CWA dues, if any), no deduction will be made for such employee for that month.
+Information concerning amounts properly not deducted under this paragraph will discharge the City's only responsibility with regard to such cases; there will be no retroactive deduction of such amounts from future earnings.
+Deductions shall cease at such time as a strike or work stoppage occurs in violation of Article 9 (No Strike-No Lockout). - 5.
+The City's role will be solely clerical in nature, that is, to process the amount of the payroll deduction for the group legal services plan and to transmit the monies deducted from the payroll. - 6.
+Only full-time bargaining unit members who have properly executed the required payroll deduction authorization card for the group legal services plan (a copy of which is attached hereto as Appendix F) shall be eligible to participate in the payroll deduction plan for the group legal services plan. - 7.
+An annual enrollment period during the month of February each year is hereby established, during which interested eligible bargaining unit members may sign a payroll deduction card for the plan.
+Payroll deduction authorization cards received by the City on or after March 1 of each year shall be deemed invalid.
+In any event, the City shall not be obligated in any way to honor the payroll deduction authorization cards that are untimely. - 8.
+The City shall continue to make the appropriate monthly deduction from the pay of a participating bargaining unit member until such time as the City receives a written revocation of the authorization for payroll deduction during the month of February signed by the participating member, or notice of an employee's death, transfer out of the bargaining unit, or termination of City employment.
+To be valid and effective a written revocation of the authorization for payroll deduction must be submitted and received by the City during the month of February.